From flows of Lambda Fleming-Viot processes to lookdown processes via flows of partitions: Flows of partitions

-Fix a finite measure $\Lambda$ on $[0,1]$ and consider a $\Lambda$ lookdown graph ${\cal P}$ (recall the definitions of Subsection \ref{LookdownDefinition}).
-Note that for $\mathbb{P}$-a.a. $\omega \in \Omega$, the point collection ${\cal P}(\omega)_{|[s,t]\times{\cal S}_{n}}$ has finitely many points for all $s < t$ and all $n\geq 1$.
-So without loss of generality, we can assume that it holds for all $\omega \in \Omega$.
-Therefore, one can define a deterministic flow of partitions $\hat{\Pi}^{\cal P}(\omega)$ using Proposition \ref{FoPCorrespondence} with ${\cal P}(\omega)$ for each $\omega \in \Omega$. \begin{proposition} The process $\hat{\Pi}^{\cal P}$ is a $\Lambda$ flow of partitions. \end{proposition} \begin{proof} The cocycle property is verified for each trajectory by construction.
-The independence and continuity properties can be easily obtained.
-Finally the Poissonian construction of coalescent processes (see~\cite{BertoinRandomFragmentation}) ensures that $(\hat{\Pi}^{\cal P}_{-t,0},t\geq 0)$ is a $\Lambda$ coalescent.\cqfd \end{proof} Observe that the trajectories of the stochastic flow of partitions obtained from this Poisson point process are deterministic flows of partitions.
-Actually they enjoy several nice regularity properties as the following result shows (the proof is postponed to Section \ref{Proofs}). \begin{proposition} Let $\hat{\Pi}=\hat{\Pi}^{\cal P}$.
-On a same event of probability one, the following holds true:\begin{enumerate}[i)] \item The trajectories of $\hat{\Pi}$ are deterministic flows of partitions. \item (Regularity in frequencies) for every $s \leq t$ the partitions $\hat{\Pi}_{s,t},\hat{\Pi}_{s,t-},\hat{\Pi}_{s-,t}$ possess asymptotic frequencies and whenever $s < t$ we have the following convergences for every integer $i\geq 1$
+Let $(\Omega,\ccF,\bbP)$ be a probability space.
+Fix a finite measure $\Lambda$ on $[0,1)$ and consider a $\Lambda$ lookdown graph ${\cal P}$ as introduced in Definition \ref{DefLambdaLDGraph}.
+For $\mathbb{P}$-a.a.~$\omega \in \Omega$, ${\cal P}(\omega)$ is a deterministic lookdown graph so that we can define $\hat{\Pi}(\omega):=J^{-1}(\cP(\omega))$. \begin{proposition} The collection of partitions $\hat{\Pi}$ is a $\Lambda$ flow of partitions. \end{proposition} \begin{proof} The cocycle and continuity properties are satisfied for $\bbP$-a.a.~trajectories by construction.
+The independence of the increments comes from the independence properties of Poisson point processes.
+Finally the Poissonian construction of coalescent processes (see Section 4.2.3 of the book of Bertoin~\cite{BertoinRandomFragmentation}) ensures that $(\hat{\Pi}_{-t,0},t\geq 0)$ is a $\Lambda$-coalescent. \end{proof} Let $\xi_0=(\xi_0(i))_{i\geq 1}$ be a sequence of i.i.d.~uniform$[0,1]$ r.v.
+As remarked after Lemma \ref{LemmaGenealogyPi}, one can construct the lookdown process associated with $\cP$ and $\xi_0$ as follows. \begin{definition}[Second definition of the lookdown process.]
+The lookdown process associated with $\hat{\Pi}$ and $\xi_0$ is the unique collection of processes $(\xi_t(i),t\geq 0),i\geq 1$ such that $\bbP$-a.s.~for every integer $i,j \geq 1$ and all $t\geq 0$

+This process coincides $\bbP$-a.s.~with the lookdown process associated with $\cP$ and $\xi_0$ of Definition \ref{DefLDProcess}. \end{definition} The exchangeability of $\hat{\Pi}_{0,t}$ and $\xi_0$ ensures that $(\xi_t(i))_{i\geq 1}$ is itself exchangeable (see for instance the proof of Theorem 2.1 in~\cite{BertoinRandomFragmentation}).
+To provide a definition of the process of empirical measures of this lookdown process in terms of the flow of partitions, we need the following result on the regularity of $\hat{\Pi}$ (the proof is postponed to Subsection \ref{AppendixRegularityFoP}). \begin{proposition} There exists an event of $\bbP$-probability one on which the following holds true:\begin{enumerate}[i)] \item The trajectories of $\hat{\Pi}$ are deterministic flows of partitions. \item For every $s \in\bbR, t\geq 0$ the partitions $\hat{\Pi}_{s,s+t},\hat{\Pi}_{s,s+t-},\hat{\Pi}_{s-,s+t}$ possess asymptotic frequencies and whenever $t > 0$ we have the following convergences for every integer $i\geq 1$